Meet Moray Rhoda a South African comic book enthusiast who has been involved in the local scene for over a decade.

 4. Velocity has some really great illustrations.
 What is Velocity all about?

-Fantasy & Sci-fi stories at it’s core.
+Moray Rhoda: Fantasy & sci-fi stories at its core.
 The book is a collaboration between SA and Australian artists, although we have expanded a bit to include artists from Zimbabwe and New Zealand.
 The idea is to give the artists exposure and to help them be part of a book that can serve as a show of competence and as part of their portfolio.

 5. Where did the idea to create Velocity come from?